 The Broadway and theater ticket information on this ticket broker site, which always ranks high in the search engines when looking for Broadway tickets, is more up-to-date than most broker sites.

 WEB BASED (AUCTION STYLE) BROADWAY TICKET BROKERS

 Many ticket brokers list their inventory on eBay, though the site's waning popularity makes it a less desirable option.
 Traditionally eBay is known as an auction site, but more and more sellers are offering their items at a Buy Now price so that potential buyers aren't deterred by the thought of having to wait for an auction to end.

-Although not a straight auction style site, Craigslist is like the wild wild west.
-The Tickets section is swarming with ticket brokers who will sell off their inventory to the highest bidder - or to anyone who shows interest as the event nears.
-Mixed in with the brokers and scalpers are regular folks who need to get rid of tickets they can no longer use.
-At Craigslist there is no telling how much you could end up paying for Broadway tickets - depending on who's selling, you could pay only face value, you could get slammed with a huge mark-up price, or you might get lucky and find a desperate person selling their tickets for a bargain.
+Although not a straight auction style site, Craigslist is more like the wild west of ticket sales.
+The Tickets section is swarming with ticket brokers who will sell off their unsold inventory to the highest bidder - or to anyone who shows interest as the event nears.
+Mixed in with the brokers and scalpers are regular folks who need to get rid of tickets they can no longer use and a liberal dose of scammers who are offering fake tickets or no tickets at all.
+At Craigslist there is no telling how much you could end up paying for Broadway tickets - depending on who's selling, you could pay only face value, you could also get slammed with a huge mark-up price, or you might get lucky and find a desperate person selling their tickets for a bargain.